AP Calculus AB vs BC: Which Should You Take and How to Prepare?

 After talking to high schoolers and guidance counselors, I've realized you just need to honestly answer three questions to get this right:

-- Your Math Skills: How quickly do you learn math, not just how good you are at it?
+3. Your Math Skills: How well you can apply math in all scenarios, not just how good you are at it?

 Do You Take AP Calculus AB Before BC?
 One Course or Two Different Paths?

-The single biggest misunderstanding I found is that AB and BC are sequential courses—that you take AB one year and BC the next.
+The biggest myth is that AB and BC are sequential courses, and that it is mandatory to take AP Calculus AB one year and AP Calculus BC the next.

 Think of it this way: